 Only candidates who appear on the primary election ballot will be included in the primary election candidate statement pamphlet and participate in the Commission sponsored primary election debate.
-Independent candidates are eligible to appear in the general election candidate statement pamphlet and are required to attend the Commission sponsored general election debate.
+Independent candidates are eligible to appear in the general election candidate statement pamphlet and those using the Clean Election program are required to attend the Commission sponsored general election debate.

-Clean Elections Mobile Application
+Clean Elections App

-The Clean Elections smart device application is available for the iOS and Android platform.
-The program supplies easily accessible information on candidates, ballot measures, judges & justices and voting information directly to voters.
-The Commission encourages candidates to submit their candidate statements and campaign information (such as website and social media links) in the candidate portal so it may be included in the application and on the Clean Elections website.
+The Clean Elections app is available for the iOS and Android platform.
+The app supplies easily accessible information on candidates, ballot measures, judges & justices and voting information directly to voters.
+The Commission encourages candidates to submit their candidate statements and campaign information (such as website and social media links) in the candidate portal so it may be included in the app and on the Clean Elections website.
 In addition, candidates that utilize E-Qual can link their digital petition and \$5 contribution form to their candidate profile in the app.